e-choness/ctrl-alt-deploy/_posts/2025-05-13-notes-on-platform-engineering.md

 ## **Platform as a Product**

 Forget short-term projects with fixed deadlines.
-A platform team is not wrapping up a deliverable—it’s managing a product for life.
+A platform team is not wrapping up a deliverable, it’s managing a product for life.

 Developers are not internal users.
 They are customers, complete with feedback, feature requests, and opinions about your UI.